 3. Survivability a) Ability to form structures for survival or dormancy Maize is an annual crop and seeds are the only survival structures.
 Natural regeneration from vegetative tissue is not known to occur. b) Specific factors affecting survivability Maize cannot survive without human assistance and is not capable of surviving as a weed due to past selection in its evolution.
 Volunteer maize is not found growing in fencerows, ditches or roadsides as a weed.
 Although maize seed from the previous crop year can over-winter in mild winter conditions and germinate the following year, it cannot persist as a weed.
 The appearance of "volunteer" maize in fields following a maize crop from the previous year is rare under European conditions.
 Maize volunteers are killed by frost or, in the unlikely event of their occurrence, are easily controlled by current agronomic practices including cultivation and the use of selective herbicides.
 Maize grain survival is dependent upon temperature, moisture of seed, genotype, husk protection and stage of development.
 Freezing temperatures have an adverse effect on maize seed germination and have been identified as being a major risk in seed maize production.
 Temperatures above 45° C have also been reported as injurious to maize seed viability.
 4. Dissemination a) Ways and extent of dissemination In general, dissemination of maize may occur by means of seed dispersal and pollen dispersal.
 Dispersal of the maize grain is highly restricted in domesticated maize due to the ear structure including husk enclosure.
-For maize pollen, the vast majority is deposited in the same field due to its large size (90 to 100 $\mu$ m) with smaller amounts of pollen deposited usually in a downwind direction.
-However, the current application does not include the environmental release of MON 89034 × NK603 in the E.U. b) Specific factors affecting dissemination Dispersal of maize seeds does not occur naturally because of the structure of the ears of maize.
+For maize pollen, due to its relatively large mass and size (90 - 100 μ m), the vast majority does not move more than a few meters from the crop in significant quantities.
+Most maize pollen falls within five meters of the field edge with smaller amounts of pollen deposited usually in a downwind direction. b) Specific factors affecting dissemination Dispersal of maize seeds does not occur naturally because of the structure of the ears of maize.
 Dissemination of isolated seeds may result from mechanical harvesting and transport as well as insect or wind damage, but this form of dissemination is highly infrequent.
 Genetic material can be disseminated by pollen dispersal, which is influenced by wind and weather conditions.
 Maize pollen is the largest of any pollen normally disseminated by wind from a comparably low level of elevation.
 Dispersal of maize pollen is limited by its large size and rapid settling rate.
 5. Geographical distribution and cultivation of the plant, including the distribution in Europe of the compatible species Because of its many divergent types, maize is grown over a wide range of climatic conditions.
 The bulk of the maize is produced between latitudes 30° and 55°, with relatively little grown at latitudes higher than 47° latitude anywhere in the world.
 The greatest maize production occurs where the warmest month isotherms range between 21° and 27° C and the freeze-free season lasts 120 to 180 days.
-A summer rainfall of 15 cm is approximately the lower limit for maize production without irrigation with no upper limit of rainfall for growing maize, although excess rainfall will decrease yields.
+A summer rainfall of 15 cm is approximately the lower limit for maize production without irrigation with no upper limit of rainfall for growing maize, although excess rainfall will decrease yields and increase the chance of fungal infection.
 There are no close wild relatives of maize in Europe.